 Mark began his career in 2001 as a compositor in London for MPC.
-After several years he moved to the MPC Vancouver studio and they have been lucky enough to still have him working with them now as the Head of Compositing here in Vancouver.
+After several years he moved to the MPC Vancouver studio where they were lucky enough to have him as the Head of Compositing.
+Since then Mark has moved on to become VFX Supervisor at Industrial Light & Magic (ILM) Vancouver.
 Throughout his career, he has gained countless credit and vast experience on a various number of popular movies, which include Man of Steel, Life of Pi, Dark Shadows, Sucker Punch, Watchmen, Harry Potter and the Goblet of Fire and many, many more.
-With over a decade of Compositing experience we are very fortunate to have him as a member of our committee.
+With over a decade of Visual Effects experience we are very fortunate to have him as a member of our committee.

 Image Engine Design